Vanadium(IV) oxide: Infrared reflectance

 A thin film of vanadium oxide on a highly reflecting substrate (for specific infrared wavelengths) such as sapphire is either absorbing or reflecting, dependent on temperature.
 Its emissivity varies considerably with temperature.
 When the vanadium oxide transitions with increased temperature, the structure undergoes a sudden decrease in emissivity – looking colder to infrared cameras than it really is.

 Varying the substrate materials (e.g., to indium tin oxide), as well as modifying the vanadium oxide coating using doping, straining, or other processes, alters the wavelengths and temperature ranges at which the thermal effects are observed.

 Nanoscale structures that appear naturally in the materials' transition region can suppress thermal radiation as the temperature rises.
 Doping the coating with tungsten lowers the effect's thermal range to room temperature.

 Uses

 Infrared radiation management

 Undoped and tungsten-doped vanadium dioxide films can act as "spectrally-selective" coatings to block infrared transmission and reduce the loss of building interior heat through windows.
 Varying the amount of tungsten allows regulating the phase transition temperature at a rate of 20 C-change per 1 atomic percent of tungsten.
 The coating has a slight yellow-green color.
+The performance of energy-saving smart windows can be enhanced by combining VO2 with antireflection layers.
+The technology of low-temperature preparation of V1−xWxO2-based multilayers has been scaled up to industrial dimensions.

 Other potential applications of its thermal properties include passive camouflage, thermal beacons, communication, or to deliberately speed up or slow down cooling.
 These applications could be useful for a variety of structures from homes to satellites.

 Vanadium dioxide can act as extremely fast optical modulators, infrared modulators for missile guidance systems, cameras, data storage, and other applications.
 The thermochromic phase transition between the transparent semiconductive and reflective conductive phase, occurring at 68 C, can happen in times as short as 100 femtoseconds.